 Michael A. DiRaimondo Foundation Scholarship Fund - Deadline to apply is January 29, 2022

 Platinum Educational Group EMS Scholarship Program - Deadline to apply is June 4th, 2021

-Ventura College Foundation Paramedic Scholarship Program - Opens October 2021
+Ventura College Foundation Paramedic Scholarship Program - Deadline to apply is November 26th, 2021

 Paramedic Program Outcomes CAAHEP Accredited Paramedic Programs and CoAEMSP Letter of Review (LoR) Programs track and report outcomes measured annually to the Committee on Accreditation for the Emergency Medical Services Professions (CoAEMSP).